What is Half Wave Rectifier?

-Half-wave rectifier rectification process
+Half wave rectifier rectification process

 To make the rectification process, we use a rectifier circuit made of semiconductor diodes.
-An electric transformer is used to reduce the line voltage from 110/220 volts AC or other, to a lower voltage such as 12 or 15 volts AC.
+An electric transformer is used to reduce the line voltage from 110/220 volts AC or other, to a lower voltage such as 24, 12, 9 or 15 volts AC.

 The rectifier circuit is placed at the output of the transformer.
 The voltage at the transformer secondary winding is alternating, and it has positive and negative half cycles.

 During each “positive” half cycle of the AC sine wave, the diode is forward biased, allowing current to flow through it.
 See the graph.
 If the diode is considered ideal, it behaves like a short circuit.
 Then all the transformer voltage secondary winding goes directly to the load resistor.

 Reverse Biased Diode

 During each “negative” half cycle of the AC sinusoidal input waveform, the diode is reverse biased, the current supplied by the transformer secondary winding will attempt to flow in the opposite direction to the diode arrow (the diode is reverse biased).
 If the diode is considered ideal, it will behave as an open circuit and no current flows through the diode.